elicoggins/keyboardwarrior/README.md

 # Keyboard Warrior

 A rhythm typing game built in Rust.

 Copying off the homework of the wonderful projects [Clone Hero](https://clonehero.net) and [YARG](https://yarg.in/).
 Free, lightweight, and compatible with your existing chart library.
+Available on macOS, Windows and Linux, as well as a playable demo:

 **[▶ Check out the browser demo](https://elicoggins.github.io/keyboardwarrior/)**